idna001/Couple-Memory/README.md

 - [ ] Displaying always new Pictures, by restarting the game
 - [x] Saving the Highscore in Local Storage [@bijanRegmi](https://github.com/BijanRegmi)
 - [x] Add winning Alert Message with a celebrating sound [@needl3](https://github.com/needl3)
+- [ ] Add a sound by finding a match
+- [ ] Count the time and show it next to the highscore, and in the Higscore Alert from [@needl3](https://github.com/needl3)
+- [ ] Build a Begin animation
+- [ ] Button that makes a Screenshot of the Highscore to share it with friends
+- [ ] An other Feature or Bug PR thats not here listed, but necessary

 ### `npm start`